pawelgrzybek/pawelgrzybek.com/content/posts/2022-06-15-internet-explorer-just-hit-its-end-of-life-lets-remind-ourselves-of-our-favourite-ie-hacks.md

 ---
-title: "Internet Explorer just got retired — let's remind ourselves of our favourite IE hacks"
+title: "Internet Explorer just hit its end of life — let's remind ourselves of our favourite IE hacks"
 summary: "Microsoft's Internet Explorer just got retired.
 So to celebrate this historical moment, I put together a collection of ridiculous IE hacks that we used to copy/paste all the freakin time."
 photo: "2022-06-15.jpg"
 ---